imbue11235/EventHub/README.md

 #  Swift EventHub

-Simple implementation of an EventHub in Swift.
+Simple typesafe EventHub in Swift using callbacks/listeners defined by generic types.
-Supports callbacks and listeners.

 ## Examples